UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/README.md

 ## Who are we?

-This project is led by a workstream of the [UN Task Team on Scanner and web scraped data](https://unstats.un.org/bigdata/task-teams/scanner/index.cshtml), a part of the [UN Committee of Experts on Big Data and Data Science for Official Statistics (UN-CEBD)](https://unstats.un.org/bigdata/about/index.cshtml).
-As part of the replicability project, our workstream is also working on a white paper on FAIR and reproducible research for price statistics.
+This catalogue is maintained by the reproducibility project team (which is a workstream of the UN Task Team for Scanner data).
+[Read more about us here](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/about.html).